John R. Williams

 John R. Williams (May 4, 1782 – October 20, 1854) was an American soldier, merchant, and politician who is best known for serving as the first mayor of Detroit, Michigan, after the city's reincorporation.
 In total, he served as Detroit's mayor for five other terms.
 He also was a brigadier general in the United States Army during the Black Hawk War.
+He was an early benefactor of the University of Michigan and served as one of its first trustees.

 Early life and education

 Born in Detroit, he was baptized as John Williams (he later adopted the "R" in his name to distinguish himself from another John Williams who was living in Detroit at the time).
 His parents were Thomas Williams and Cecile Campeau, of Detroit's Campau family.
 His father, who had been active in civic and political affairs, died before December 12, 1785, at which time Joseph Campeau (which he generally spelled Campau) leased a house to Cecile (widow of Thomas Williams) that was located north of the Detroit River and adjacent to Joseph Campau's property.
 His mother married Jaques Leson in 1790 and lived in what is now St. Clair County, Michigan.
 Cecile died on June 24, 1805, and was buried in the St. Anne's church cemetery.
 Raised in his mother's French Canadian community, he spoke and wrote fluently in both French and English.